top of page

 Have you connected with your values?

-Bringing values to life
+Bringing Values to Life

 Values don't add value if they simply exist on a list or in a deck of cards.
 There needs to be a translation of values into expressed behaviour.
-If it's not something you can do then it's not a value (Harris, 2009).
+If it's not something you can do, then it's not a value (Harris, 2009).
 I love the following description of personal values:

 "The personal qualities a person most wants to express in his or her behaviour."

-Bringing values to life doesn't necessarily mean making massive changes, or overhauling who you are.
-It's worth starting small, and reflecting on some concrete actions that you may already be expressing in daily life or would like to start doing.
-You may find this really easy, or if you're like me, find it a little more difficult to do and articulate (even as a Psychologist!).
+Bringing values to life doesn't necessarily mean making massive changes or overhauling who you are.
+It's worth starting small and reflecting on some concrete actions that you may already be expressing in daily life or would like to start doing.
+You may find this really easy, or if you're like me, find it a little more difficult to do and articulate (even as a psychologist!).
 Starting small is key.

-1. Values are unique
+1. Values are Unique

-"Values are like fingerprints, nobody's are the same..."
+"Values are like fingerprints; nobody's are the same..."
 (Elvis Presley).

 Your values are yours, not others'.
 Don't expect other people's values to align with yours.
-And even if there is alignment, they may not be expressed in the same way that you express yours.
+Even if there is alignment, they may not be expressed in the same way that you express yours.
 They are your guiding principles for how you want to behave, not how others ought to behave towards you.

-Some values can be stable over time, whilst others may change.
+Some values can be stable over time, while others may change.
 There's flexibility in our values.
 At the start of your career, "achievement" and "risk-taking" might form part of your core values.
-Later in your career, you may value "family" and "stability".
+Later in your career, you may value "family" and "stability."
+Values can also be situational; what's true for you in your personal life may not be true for you at work.

-Working with values shouldn't come to a stop once you leave the coaching space.
+Working with values shouldn't stop once you leave the coaching space.
 They ought to be lived every day.
 There may be things along the way that interfere with your ability to act in line with your values.
 But that's all part of the human experience, so I encourage you to stick with it however best you can.

 So, I ask you: Have you connected with your values?
-How do you find bringing them to life and what value do you gain from being value-led?
+How do you find bringing them to life, and what value do you gain from being value-led?

 Thank you for reading - it means a lot.